 Behavioral Assessments objectively measure applicants’ likelihood for cultural fit, service excellence, and long-term retention.
 Assessment results benchmark applicants against peers in similar healthcare positions to inform structured, behavioral-based interviews and professional development opportunities.
 HealthcareSource Behavioral Assessments are scientifically validated and designed specifically for healthcare.
-These assessments are exclusively endorsed by the American Hospital Association.
+These assessments previously earned the exclusive endorsement of the American Hospital Association (AHA).

 Prioritize Applicants for Consideration